MatthewMawby/SearchIndex/README.md

 sub-components are decoupled which is important in the long run.
 We will use EclEmma to keep track of our unit testing coverage for Java.

+**Unit Testing Scenarios**
+As unit testing is specific to the code being tested, unit test cases will be documented in the accompanying documentation for each module/class.
+We will largely perform black-box testing to ensure that our tests do not break with changing implementations, however some white box testing will be required to mock external dependencies.

 ### Integration Testing
 Integration testing will be performed in order to ensure our Indexing operations exhibit consistent behavior when used together.
 They also help us to ensure that